YV3399/E-jet-family-YV/Documentation/guide.markdown

 large flatscreen, etc. A cargo compartment is also situated on the upper deck.
 Typical configurations seats 12-19 passengers and their luggage.

+## Preflight

+Before taking off, the wheel chocks and safety cones should be removed.
+This can be done via the "E-jet-family" / "Airport Operations" menu.
+Also make sure the doors are all closed, and the fuel truck is disconnected.
+The status of all doors can be monitored on the Systems page on the MFD.

 ## Flight Deck Overview

 ![Flight Deck](images/flightdeck-overview.jpg)